Planning for the Breach: Part 1

 Defense is not Enough: Plan for the Breach

-A strong defense is not only important, it is critical.
-Without a focused defensive posture (including adaptation to emerging threats and preparation to fight the “next war”) you will be overrun.
+A strong defense is not only important, but it is also critical.
+Without a focused defensive posture (including adaptation to emerging threats and preparation to fight the “next war”), you will be overrun.

 But even the best defensive tools and strategies do not make for an inviolable structure.
 Cities are besieged.
 Armies have marched over, under and around barriers for centuries.
-Radar can be eluded.
-The lever of asymmetric warfare is exploitation of real and virtual weaknesses of even the best- funded and defended adversary.
+The lever of asymmetric warfare is the exploitation of real and virtual weaknesses.
 If spies and covert actors are not already in your midst, recruits should be expected.

-At some point and at some level, all IT systems will be breached.
+At some point, all IT systems will be breached.
 The question is, what is your plan to mitigate the effect when it happens to you?

 - Do you have containment, eradication and recovery plans?

 - Have you optimized your response processes with: (1) a clearly defined command topology (2) observable and accountable action steps in a predefined workflow (3) communication protocols to address both technical and supporting roles of your organization, and (4) the right level of process automation?

 A response plan is evidence of preparation.
 And, preparation is more critical to quickly thwarting bad actors in your environment than several rooms full of cyber SMEs with “plans” stuck in their heads.